awwright/jsonschemaparse/README.md

 ### parse(text, schema)

-Parses _text_ while validating it against the schema rules specified by a Schema instance in the _schema_ argument.
+Parses _text_ while validating it against the Schema instance in the _schema_ argument.
 Parsing will terminate at the first validation error.

 ```javascript
 try {